-This was a targeted area for us because all the information we publish must meet the requirements set by Ofwat.
+Why we included this as a targeted area This was a targeted area for us because all the information we publish must meet the requirements set by Ofwat.
 Our regulator publishes updated requirements and regulatory guidance every year and if we don't understand and meet this, there is a risk information we report that is incorrect.
 There are two areas where we have chosen to target our assurance this year after feedback from Jacobs our technical auditor, and by Ofwat in our reporting.
-The specific areas are:

-- Application of principal use our capital spending and associated loss in value of an asset should be directly attributed to one of the four defined price control units.
-If this is not possible it should be reported in the service where it is used the most with recharges made to the other services to reflect the proportion of the asset used there. - Calculation of average pumping head this is the vertical distance that we are able to pump our water when it is stored in boreholes for example.
+The specific areas are: Application of principal use - our capital spending and associated loss in value of an asset should be directly attributed to one of the four defined price control units.
+If this is not possible it should be reported in the service where it is used the most with recharges made to the other services to reflect the proportion of the asset used there.
+Calculation of average pumping head - this is the vertical distance that we are able to pump our water when it is stored in boreholes for example.

-What we said we would do and the assurance that we said we would carry out.

-We will have workshops with the Data Providers and Data Managers involved with principal use and the calculation of average pumping head to discuss the guidance and requirements set by our regulator.
-This will make sure that our understanding of these requirements are understood internally.
+What we said we would do and the assurance that w said we would carry out.
+An update on our progress and key assurance findings We will have workshops with the Data Providers and I Managers involved with principal use and the calculat of average pumping head to discuss the guidance and requirements set by our regulator.
+This will make sure that our understanding of these requirements are understood internally. ion consider additional clarity and guidance is required fromd Ofwat to ensure consistency across the industry.
+We have We will update processes and procedures so that the aligned to the requirements.

-On principle use, we understand the requirements but consider additional clarity and guidance is required from Ofwat to ensure consistency across the industry.
-We have continued to allocate capital costs using PACE allocation rather than principal use as we still believe that this is the most accurate way to report capital expenditure to meet cost allocation principles.
-We have made this clear in our reporting and we have discussed it with our independent external auditor Jacobs.

-On average pumping head, we have reviewed the guidance and applied additional reviews on the data.
-We have improved the link with the telemetry team to ensure validation with pump run information and the correct exclusion of those larger pumps not running during the year.
-The data has been reviewed by Jacobs.

-We will update processes and procedures so that they are aligned to the requirements.

 All our procedures are reviewed annually in accordance with the latest Regulatory Accounting Guidelines (RAGs).
 Our procedures are updated to ensure data can be reported against the relevant regulatory requirements.
 Our procedures are signed off and approved before they are used.
 Will make sure our publication managers continue to be trained in the application of our 'three levels of assurance' methodology.
-Our training will explain how the information providers and content authors who supply information on principal use and pumping head must understand the guidance from Ofwat to improve our reporting in these two areas.

-Training has continued through the year.
-For the APR, we hold a launch event where we provide key messages on our assurance requirements.
-We followed up this launch event with more detailed smaller briefing sessions.
-We continue to review the processes we have in place to provide Level 1 and Level 2 assurance.
-As part of this review, we have strengthened the assurance statement, which is the internal statement our data providers, data managers and senior leaders make to confirm the accuracy of their data and the steps they have taken to confirm this.

-Our assurance model is defined in our internal Regulatory Assurance Framework and says that we will use Level 1 and Level 2 approvals to confirm that all our reported information is complete and accurate.
-These statements will be required for all the publications in this plan.
-Level 1 and Level 2 assurance statements have been obtained for all of the data published within the APR.

-Next steps and action plan

-We review our reporting after publication and consider how we can improve our reporting.
-We will publish our findings in our Risks, Strengths and Weaknesses Statement in the autumn.
+Our training will explain how information providers and content authors who suppl information on principal use and pumping head must understand the guidance from Ofwat to improve our reporting in these two areas. y launch event with more detailed smaller briefing sessions.
+Our assurance model is defined in our internal Regula Assurance Framework and says that we will use Level 1 and Level 2 approvals to confirm that all our reporte information is complete and accurate.
+These statemen will be required for all the publications in this plan. obtained for all of the data published within the APR.
+Next steps and action planWe review our reporting after publication and consider how we can improve our reporting.
+We will publish our findings in our Risks, Strengths and Weaknesses Staten in the autumn.

+their reporting procedures to see how data can be further improved or automated.
+Our SAP improvement programme should allow our data providers and data managers to take advantage of new technologies to control and check the quality of our data in the future.